 Intel (INTC) Gains But Lags Market: What You Should Know

-Heading into today, shares of the world's largest chipmaker had lost 7.5% over the past month, lagging the Computer and Technology sector's gain of 4.97% and the S&P 500's loss of 1.32% in that time.
+Prior to today's trading, shares of the world's largest chipmaker had lost 2.53% over the past month.
+This has lagged the Computer and Technology sector's gain of 7.45% and the S&P 500's gain of 3.92% in that time.

-INTC will be looking to display strength as it nears its next earnings release, which is expected to be July 23, 2020.
-The company is expected to report EPS of $1.10, up 3.77% from the prior-year quarter.
+Wall Street will be looking for positivity from INTC as it approaches its next earnings report date.
+This is expected to be July 23, 2020.
+On that day, INTC is projected to report earnings of $1.10 per share, which would represent year-over-year growth of 3.77%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $18.51 billion, up 12.17% from the year-ago period.

-INTC's full-year Zacks Consensus Estimates are calling for earnings of $4.81 per share and revenue of $73.94 billion.
-These results would represent year-over-year changes of -1.23% and +2.75%, respectively.

-Any recent changes to analyst estimates for INTC should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for INTC.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.09% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.09% higher within the past month.
 INTC is currently a Zacks Rank #3 (Hold).

-Investors should also note INTC's current valuation metrics, including its Forward P/E ratio of 12.12.
-For comparison, its industry has an average Forward P/E of 35.17, which means INTC is trading at a discount to the group.
+Investors should also note INTC's current valuation metrics, including its Forward P/E ratio of 12.18.
+This valuation marks a discount compared to its industry's average Forward P/E of 35.94.

-Also, we should mention that INTC has a PEG ratio of 1.62.
+Meanwhile, INTC's PEG ratio is currently 1.62.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Semiconductor - General was holding an average PEG ratio of 3.21 at yesterday's closing price.
+The Semiconductor - General was holding an average PEG ratio of 3.24 at yesterday's closing price.

 The Semiconductor - General industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 73, which puts it in the top 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 105, putting it in the top 42% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.